 The first phase of the award-winning initiative involves sharing data between the organisations, establishing reporting systems and identifying the biggest risks.
-One simple move was to make sure the Tauranga wharves and could grasp the location of a reported hazard and act appropriately.
+One simple move was to make sure the MPI hotline staff had a good knowledge of the Tauranga wharves and could grasp the location of a reported hazard and act appropriately.